 In the next of our hip-hop retrospectives we look back over James Dewett Yancey's trailblazing career.

-It's been seven years since the death of James Dewett Yancey, one of the most revered music producers of the last twenty years.
+Three days after his 32nd birthday, James Dewett Yancey, one of the most revered music producers of the last 20 years, died.
 The importance of the man known to his fans and peers as J Dilla has remained steadfast since his passing in 2006; his music and its impact on the work of others untouchable.
-Dilla's work with artists such as Madlib, Erykah Baduh and The Pharcyde (to name but a few) led to his becoming one of the most sought after and well-respected hip-hop producers of all time.
+Dilla's work with artists such as Madlib, Erykah Badu and The Pharcyde (to name but a few) led to his becoming one of the most sought after and well-respected hip-hop producers of all time.

 No retrospective of Dilla's success would ever be able to fully encompass his prolific catalogue, but here You Need To Hear This looks at a few especially notable parts of his career, exploring his collaborations, production work, and solo albums.